-On May 14th, staff submitted the Amended 2019 Annual Action Plan to HUD to receive \$23.3 million.
-In June 2020, HCDD received notification of an additional \$21.6 million in CARES Act funding, and HCDD received a third notice of allocation for \$21.3 million in the following September.
+On May 14th, staff submitted the Amended 2019 Annual Action Plan to HUD to receive \$23.3 million, and in June 2020, HCDD received notification of an additional \$21.6 million in CARES Act funding.
 The Amended 2019 Annual Action Plan incorporates projects designed to prevent, prepare for, and reduce COVID-19 impacts through activities such as rental assistance, public services, homelessness prevention and supportive services.
 HCDD will continue to support projects that lessen the impacts of COVID-19.